-Save the date for the annual Artsource and UWA Cultural Precinct Symposium.
-HOME TOWN: Artist and community ambition on an international stage explores the relationship between artists and communities relating to ambitious site specific artworks.
+The annual Artsource and UWA Cultural Precinct Symposium, HOME TOWN: Artist and community ambition on an international stage, explores the relationship between artists and communities relating to ambitious site specific artworks.
 It considers existing international and local projects; their history, impact and significance for local communities.

 The discussion looks at artist driven projects and the paradox of permanence for public interventions as the contexts around them shift.
 How can artists respond to the unintended consequences of town planning, movement of people, community regeneration?
 How can work be translated, understood or misunderstood in different contexts?

 The day will also cover the idea of a local/global nexus and how extraordinary art experiences can be grown out of engagement with and be driven by communities.
 How can artists and communities strike a balance between the politics of spectatorship and the social, political and economic values around public space?

 To watch the video recording, go to: artsource.net.au/hometown